Canada led joint G7 statement condemning Russian aggression in Ukraine: Freeland

 BUENOS AIRES, Argentina — Canada has spearheaded a G7 foreign-ministers’ statement that condemns Russian aggression in Ukraine and urges the release of detained sailors, Foreign Affairs Minister Chrystia Freeland says.

-The leaders are urging restraint, respect for international law and no further escalation.
+The foreign ministers urge restraint, respect for international law and no further escalation.

-They are calling on Russia to release the detained crew and ships and refrain from impeding lawful passage through the Kerch Strait.
+They call on Russia to release the detained crew and ships and refrain from impeding lawful passage through the Kerch Strait.
 The strait separates Crimea — Ukrainian territory Russia seized in 2014 — from the Russian mainland and allows ships to reach Ukrainian ports.

-On Sunday the Russian coast guard opened fire and seized three Ukrainian vessels, including their crew members.

 “Canada has indeed this week been very active on the tensions between Ukraine and Russia,” Freeland told reporters in Buenos Aires Friday, where she’s part of the Canadian delegation at a G20 summit.